tekknolagi/tekknolagi.github.com/_posts/2022-11-10-cinder-jit-symbolizer.md

 I borrowed some of our tech lead Matt Page's code for reading `.so`s and that solved those problems.
 I'm not super sure why this code is different from the code for reading the executable ELF header.
+It *looks* very similar.
 Maybe they can be combined.

 Then, finally, since we're using C++, we get fun mangled names.
 I used `abi::__cxa_demangle` to get a nice readable name.